 Death Indicative Timelines

 Potential major incidents:

 On School premises or in the close vicinity of the School e.g. surrounding buildings, on the street outside the School

 etc.

 On a School Trip or at School Event

 Authority to invoke:

 2 of:

 Head

 Associate Head

 Health & Safety Committee members

 Director of Pastoral Care

 Director of Studies

-Crisis Management Team (CMT) Team Leader: Head Control of the Filter and COOTS 225 2255 AVG -1 07202 202745
+Crisis Management Team (CMT) Team Leader: Head

-Contact details: F Hagerty 02072352855 M Ke eley 0/393 392/45
+Contact details: F Hagerty 02072352855 M Ke eley 07393 392745

 Team Members: Deputy

-Head Associate Head or Bursar
+Head Associate Head or Director of Finance and Resources

 Health & Safety Committee members Not needed as multiple members

 Director of Pastoral Care Director of Studies or senior teacher

 Head of Learning Support School Counsellor or senior teacher

 First Meeting Agenda (this may be in face to face or via conferencing facility): Same Day

-Confirm Team Roles and appoint Emergency C ontroller and additional Emergency Response Team if needed (< 1 day)
+ontroller and additional Emergency Response Team if needed (< 1 day)

 Confirm key contacts at Incident Scene

 Establish welfare issues

 Set-up Command Centre environment and app point Support Team

 Start Event log and communications log

 Carry out analysis of impact and implications

-dentify major information gaps and actions to o investigate
+Identify major information gaps and actions to o investigate

 Define and prioritise objectives

-Determine who should be told including notifi
+Determine who should be told including notifi -

 Determine what legal action or advice is requ ired

 Determine insurance position

-Roles & Responsibilities CMT: Receive report on the incident and decide whether to activate Major Incident recovery plans Same Day Receive damage assessment reports from the Emergency Controller (< 1 day) Support the Emergency Controller and the wider Emergency Response Team ( , Provide a lead on communications strategy and liaise with media if needed Consider the impact on the School activities, which stakeholders will be impacted and any policy issues arising Assess and, as needed, reassess required action given resources and capabilities 1-3 days Determine if any external specialist advice is needed l s days Inform insurers and other key advisors/service providers as needed Receive report on recovery activities and review and adjust as necessary Receive report on recovery decivities and review and adjust as necessary Emergency Controller: Receive advice of situation/information Same Day Ensure emergency services have been contacted (< 1 day) Determine if evacuation or lock-down is required \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Liaise with Emergency Services Establish control of the incident and act as Team Leader to the Emergency Response Team Act as main point of contact at the incident site Refer any media enquiries to the CMT If necessary, collect next of kin details and pass to police Support: As instructed by the CMT: - Man Command Centre 1-3 days - Obtain injury and missing persons reports - Send representatives to hospital and arrange hospital visits - If required provide Next of Kin details - If necessary, set up emergency number for welfare issues - Assist in obtaining relocation transport for staff and pupils - Arrange trauma counselling as appropriate - Contact staff and advise them of the situation - Provide instructions regarding alternative working arrangements Collate information on work related matters from staff to assist in impact assessment - Assess staff morale and assist as necessary - Notify advisors/insurers - Support on-going process of recovery as required
+Roles & Responsibilities CMT: Receive report on the incident and decide whether to activate Major Incident recovery plans Same Day Receive damage assessment reports from the Emergency Controller (< 1 day) Support the Emergency Controller and the wider Emergency Response Team (\ r day) Provide a lead on communications strategy and liaise with media if needed Consider the impact on the School activities, which stakeholders will be impacted and any policy issues arising Assess and, as needed, reassess required action given resources and capabilities 1-3 days Determine if any external specialist advice is needed 'S days Inform insurers and other key advisors/service providers as needed Receive report on recovery activities and review and adjust as necessary tecente report on receivery according to the manual adjust as necessary Emergency Controller: Receive advice of situation/information Same Day Ensure emergency services have been contacted (< 1 day) Determine if evacuation or lock-down is required Liaise with Emergency Services Establish control of the incident and act as Team Leader to the Emergency Response Team Act as main point of contact at the incident site Refer any media enquiries to the CMT If necessary, collect next of kin details and pass to police Support: As instructed by the CMT: - Man Command Centre 1-3 days - Obtain injury and missing persons reports 1 - Send representatives to hospital and arrange hospital visits - If required provide Next of Kin details - If necessary, set up emergency number for welfare issues - Assist in obtaining relocation transport for staff and pupils - Arrange trauma counselling as appropriate - Contact staff and advise them of the situation - Provide instructions regarding alternative working arrangements Collate information on work related matters from staff to assist in impact assessment - Assess staff morale and assist as necessary - Notify advisors/insurers - Support on-going process of recovery as required 1